winhtaikaung/lovely-cart/README.md

 **Prerequesties**

-- Docker- to install databases on the fly and expose out to host machine
+- [Docker](https://docs.docker.com/docker-for-windows/install/) - to install databases on the fly and expose out to host machine
-- Minikube-to spin up all the app inside the single kubernetes cluster
+- [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - to spin up all the app inside the single kubernetes cluster

 Once you cloned the project